clowdhaus/eksup/README.md

 ### What it is NOT

 - This CLI does not access your cluster(s) or perform any actions on your behalf
+  - ⚠️ Need to revisit this - we should do more than just generate a Markdown file and tell users to use other OSS tools and piece together the results.
+This CLI should be all encompassing for EKS upgrades to give users as much details information as possible on their cluster to give the best upgrade experience and the most confidence in the upgrade process.
 - The guidance and recommendations are not exhaustive.
 The information provided here is intended to be broadly applicable to the majority of Amazon EKS users.
 However, there are many factors that can affect your cluster upgrade process, specifically with regards to the applications running on the cluster and their configurations, and users will need to consider these factors when planning their upgrade process.
 This is why the output from this tool is a playbook that is intended to be modified and tailored to your cluster's configurations, applications, workloads, business requirements, processes, etc. As always, it is strongly recommended to practice your upgrade process in a non-production environment before attempting to upgrade your production cluster(s).
+  - ⚠️ Need to revisit this - we should strive to remove as much ambiguity as possible

 ## Notes